anyuzer/arc-date/README.md

 ```

 ## Features
+* Handles DST when using specific timezones
+* Create formatted strings for a specific timezone
+* Create formatted strings for local time
-* automatic adjustment for specified timezones
+* Create formatted strings for UTC
-* format()
-* formatLocal()
+* Create a new date object targeting a time in a specific timezone, taking DST into account
+* Setters return `this` to enable chaining

 ## Basic Usage
-The following example creates a new ArcDate, and utilizes formatLocal to return a formatted string
+The following example creates a new ArcDate, and utilizes formatting functions to return a formatted string

 ```js
 const ArcDate = require('arc-date');